hammerjs/hammerjs.github.io/getting-started.md

 more details.

 ### Notes
-Built at [Eight Media](http://eight.nl) in Arnhem, The Netherlands.
+Built by [Jorik Tangelder](https://twitter.com/jorikdelaporik).
 It's recommended to listen to [this loop](http://soundcloud.com/eightmedia/hammerhammerhammer) while using hammer.js.
-Follow [@jorikdelaporik](https://twitter.com/jorikdelaporik) for tweets about this library.
+Follow [@jorikdelaporik](https://twitter.com/jorikdelaporik) for some tweets about this library.

-Special thanks to [Pepe Cano](https://github.com/ppcano) for his contributions.